System Design Space

 Swarm intelligence: ants

-Ant colony algorithms and pheromone trails as a strategy for route optimization.
+Ant colony algorithms and pheromone trails as a way to search for strong routes and combinations.

 Structure: chapters 7-10